AlexWaygood/cpython/Doc/library/sys.rst

       If no hook has been set, ``hook`` may be ``None``.
 If any hook raises an exception derived from :class:`RuntimeError` the call to the hook will be suppressed.
-Otherwise, the audit hook exception will be reported as unraisable and ``sys.excepthook`` will be called.
+Otherwise, the audit hook exception will be reported as unraisable and :func:`!sys.excepthook` will be called.

    .. seealso::

-      The :func:`sys.unraisablehook` function handles unraisable exceptions
+      The :func:`!sys.unraisablehook` function handles unraisable exceptions
       and the :func:`threading.excepthook` function handles exception raised by :func:`threading.Thread.run`.